metreeca/java/README.md

 operations, faceted search, data validation and fine‑grained role‑based access control, relieving backend developers from low-level chores and completely shielding frontend developers from linked data technicalities.

-While providing a floor-to-ceiling development solution, its modules are loosely coupled and may be easily plugged as a specialized component into your framework of choice.
+While collectively providing a floor-to-ceiling JSON-LD server development solution, its modules are loosely coupled and may be easily plugged as a specialized component into your framework of choice.

 # Modules